queuetue/Q2-Balance-Arduino-Library/README.md

 # Queuetue Balance Arduino Library

+Copyright (c) 2015 Scott Russell (scott@queuetue.com), released under the MIT license.
+See the LICENSE file for licensing details.

 A Digital balance library for creating scales on the Arduino, including smoothing, taring and calibration.

 ## Class